arviiyer/securevault/README.md

 ## Features

 - **AES-256 Encryption**: Industry-standard encryption to secure your files.
-- **Blazingly Fast with Concurrency**: Utilizes goroutines and worker pools to encrypt and decrypt multiple files concurrently.
+- **Blazingly Fast with Concurrency** 🚀: Utilizes goroutines and worker pools to encrypt and decrypt multiple files concurrently.
 - **Directory-Level Processing**: Encrypts or decrypts all files in a specified directory.
 - **Key Management**:
   - Automatically generates a secure encryption key.